 The majority of the registration fee goes to cover the cost of materials necessary to complete the work projects.
 The work projects completed during Work Camp are significant home improvement projects (for example wheelchair ramp construction, deck and stair construction, and window replacement) that are designed to make homes warmer, safer, drier, and greener.
 The registration fee also goes to cover lodging, meals (Saturday dinner – Friday breakfast), and programming for all participants.

 How do I register?

-All youth must register through their parish youth coordinator.
-The registration process is as follows:
+All youth and adults must register through their parish Youth Minister OR Catholic school coordinator.
+The registration process includes: